Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 ## 7. Commons issues / Limitations

+####Inconsistency with ongoing Citrix sessions####
+Due to a limitation of the Citrix receiver, this plug-in does not support sessions already in progress.
+In this case, the Citrix client does not send any events and the plug-in cannot synchronize with it either for registration or sampling.

+Please **make sure to always run new Citrix sessions**.

+####No screenshot during sampling####
+Due to a limitation with the Citrix Receiver handling, the samplers that use the following check types do not create screenshot:

+* Window Closed
+* Window Gets Foreground

 #### Black screenshots

 If you get black screenshots while recording, check you graphical card.